smoltcp-rs/smoltcp/README.md

 A good starting value for `--drop-chance` and `--corrupt-chance` is 15%.
 A good starting value for `--?x-rate-limit` is 4 and `--shaping-interval` is 50 ms.

+Note that packets dropped by the fault injector still get traced;
+the  `rx: randomly dropping a packet` message indicates that the packet *above* it got dropped, and the `tx: randomly dropping a packet` message indicates that the packet *below* it was.

 ### examples/tcpdump.rs

 _examples/tcpdump.rs_ is a tiny clone of the _tcpdump_ utility.